awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.LowLevelAPI.md

 DynamoDB Streams has its own low\-level API, which is separate from that of DynamoDB and is fully supported by the AWS SDKs\.
 For more information, see [Capturing Table Activity with DynamoDB Streams](Streams.md)\.
 For the low\-level DynamoDB Streams API, see the [Amazon DynamoDB Streams API Reference](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB_Streams.html)

 The low\-level DynamoDB API uses JavaScript Object Notation \(JSON\) as a wire protocol format\.
-JSON presents data in a hierarchy, so that both data values and data structure are conveyed simultaneously\.
+JSON presents data in a hierarchy so that both data values and data structure are conveyed simultaneously\.
 Name\-value pairs are defined in the format `name:value`\.
 The data hierarchy is defined by nested brackets of name\-value pairs\.

 DynamoDB uses JSON only as a transport protocol, not as a storage format\.
-The AWS SDKs use JSON to send data to DynamoDB, and DynamoDB responds with JSON, but DynamoDB does not store data persistently in JSON format\.
+The AWS SDKs use JSON to send data to DynamoDB, and DynamoDB responds with JSON.
+DynamoDB does not store data persistently in JSON format\.

 **Note**
-For more information about JSON, see the [Introducing JSON](http://json.org) at the JSON\.org website\.
+For more information about JSON, see [Introducing JSON](http://json.org) at the JSON\.org website\.

 ## Request Format<a name="Programming.LowLevelAPI.RequestFormat"></a>

 The DynamoDB low\-level API accepts HTTP\(S\) `POST` requests as input\.
 The AWS SDKs construct these requests for you\.

 Suppose that you have a table named *Pets*, with a key schema consisting of `AnimalType` \(partition key\) and `Name` \(sort key\)\.
 Both of these attributes are of type string\.
-To retrieve an item from *Pets*, the AWS SDK constructs a request as shown following:
+To retrieve an item from *Pets*, the AWS SDK constructs the following request.

 ```
 POST / HTTP/1.1